1924 - LOOKING BACKWARD - 1944

 And he could bob, by heck!

-I can sometimes feel the edged steel
+sometimes feel the edged steel

 As it is pressed upon my neck.